 Books to buy

 You will need to buy your own music books (due to copyright) so please budget for an extra £12 (approx.) per term.
+There are a number of specialist music shops in London where you should be able to find the books suggested for our courses:

-To see the lists of piano repertore and textbooks required for each course this year click here: City Lit piano repertoire books [Google Doc]
+Where possible the relevant books are listed on each course outline.
+Please read this carefully before you book.
+To see the up-to-date list of piano repertore and textbooks required for each course this year click here: City Lit piano repertoire books.

 Buying a piano

-Many students ask us advice on buying a piano.
+Many students ask us for advice on buying a piano.
 An acoustic piano is best and we particularly like Yamaha and Kawai pianos but there are good deals on all sorts of second hand pianos.

 Make sure you ask about moving fees before you buy the piano as you may need a specialist company to deliver it to your house.

-- There are several local keyboard/digital piano shops with showrooms close by to City Lit college.
+• There are several local keyboard/digital piano shops with showrooms close by to City Lit college.
+Yamaha Music London have a showroom close to Soho Square with lots of digital pianos to view.

 Which piano class is right for me?